josh-egan/tech.joshegan.com/public/posts/books/remote-office-not-required.md

 ## Advantages of Remote Work

 - "Working remotely makes it easier to spot managers drumming up busywork for themselves and others."
-[108-110, 176-177]
+Manager and meetings (M&Ms) tend to be among the biggest killers of productivity.
+[108-110, 176-177] There is a [TED Talk](https://www.ted.com/talks/jason_fried_why_work_doesn_t_happen_at_work) by one of the authors on this topic specifically.
 - When an employee moves, he can continue to work for the company regardless of where he moves to.
 [141-142]
 - "It's a lot harder to fake your way as a remote worker."
 [158-159]
 - Remote employees can live wherever they want, including being nomadic.
 [219]